yoursunny/NDNts/packages/keychain-cli/README.md

 * `--possession-issuer` specifies filename of issuer certificate to fulfill possession challenge.
   The default is the CA certificate in the CA profile.

-`ndntssec ndncert03-client` command requests a certificate.
+`ndnts-keychain ndncert03-client` command requests a certificate.

 * `--profile` specifies filename of CA profile.
 * `--ndnsec` uses ndn-cxx keychain instead of NDNts keychain.